Pinchas Sapir

 Pinchas Sapir (פנחס ספיר; born Pinchas Kozlowski 15 October 1906 – 12 August 1975) was an Israeli politician during the first three decades following the country's founding.

 He held two important ministerial posts, Minister of Finance (1963–68 and 1969–74) and Minister of Trade and Industry (1955–65 and 1970–72) as well as several other high-ranking governmental posts.
 For many years, he served as the Secretary General of Mapai or the Labor Party.
-He is often considered to be 'the father' of the Israeli economy for his unwavering efforts to foster economic development during the country's formative years.
+He is often considered to be 'the father' of the Israeli economy for his efforts to foster economic development during the country's formative years.

 Biography

 Pinchas Sapir was born in 1906 in Suwałki, Russian Empire (now in Poland) and after graduating from a teachers' seminary he emigrated to Mandatory Palestine in 1929.
 He was a long-time resident of the city of Kfar Saba where he lived in a modest apartment until his death.
 He died from a heart attack while attending a ceremony in moshav Nevatim, on 12 August 1975.